 Has America ever needed a media watchdog more than now?
 Help us by joining CJR today.

-Betsy Morais is managing editor of CJR.
+Betsy Morais is the managing editor of CJR.

 TOP IMAGE: Photo of Lisa Desjardins by Tom Williams / CQ–Roll Call Inc. / Getty Images